GE2025: PAR calls for free education, school meals and healthcare for all Singaporean children

 He wrote on Facebook that the alliance would release a "detailed costing" on the proposals soon.

-Mr Lim noted that Singapore's total fertility rate has fallen to an "alarming" 0.97, adding that the PAR does not believe the solution lies in net migration.
+Mr Lim noted that Singapore's total fertility rate had fallen to an "alarming" 0.97, adding that the PAR does not believe the solution lies in increasing net migration.

 He said the PAR proposes to alleviate the cost of living pressures on young parents by offering free education for children – from pre-nursery to university.